UgurCan222/UgurCan222/README.md

 [LinkedIn](https://linkedin.com/in/u%C4%9Fur-can-a1a72a209) | [Email](mailto:ugurcanmail@yandex.com)

 ## Profile

-Experienced Software Developer with a strong background in AI, computer vision, and data science.
-I have a proven track record of developing advanced data analysis tools, including Support Vector Machines (SVM), Natural Language Processing (NLP), Feature Engineering, Time Series Analysis, and blockchain technology.
-My technical expertise includes OOP, Python, Deep Neural Networks (DNN), Machine Learning, and AR applications.
-I have also conducted academic-level research in data science, with a published article in YBS Academy journal.
-As a hobby, I have published two games on Google Play Store and create code tutorial videos on my YouTube channel, [Code & Chill with Ugur Can](https://www.youtube.com/@ugurcan5433).
-My goal is to apply my expertise in innovative projects and contribute to organizational success.
+As a recent graduate and Junior Software Developer, I have around 7 months of professional experience as a long-term intern at two different companies.
+I specialize in Object-Oriented Programming (OOP) and have worked on projects involving AI, computer vision, data science, and blockchain technologies.
+My experience includes developing software for advanced data analysis, such as Support Vector Machines, Natural Language Processing, Feature Engineering, and Time Series Analysis.
+I have also conducted academic research in data science, with a publication in the YBS Academy journal.
+Additionally, I create software-related videos on YouTube [Code & Chill with Ugur Can](https://www.youtube.com/@ugurcan5433), where I share my knowledge and engage with the tech community.
+I am eager to contribute to innovative projects and help drive company success.

 ## Education